Ph.D., University of Michigan

-ann-elise lewallen’s research focuses on critical indigenous studies, gender studies, multiculturalism, and environmental justice in the context of contemporary Japan and in Japan’s transnational relations.
+ann-elise lewallen’s research focuses on critical indigenous studies, energy policy, gender studies, intersectionality, and environmental justice in the context of contemporary Japan and India.
 She is also concerned with ethnographic research ethics and issues of knowledge construction in relation to host communities.

 lewallen has lived in urban and rural Japan since 1994 and has worked closely with the indigenous Ainu community in Hokkaido as an engaged anthropologist and advocate during the last decade.
-She was in residence at Hokkaido University Faculty of Media and Communication in Fall 2014.
+During 2016, she was in residence at Waseda University’s Graduate School of Asia and Pacific Studies and in 2017, at Jawaharlal Nehru University Center for Studies in Science Policy.
 Her research has been generously supported by the Social Science Research Council’s Abe Fellowship, the Fulbright Program, the Hellman Family Fund, the UC Center for New Racial Studies, Japan Society for the Promotion of Science, the Japanese Ministry of Education, the Northeast Asia Council and the Japan-U.S. Friendship Council.

-At UCSB, lewallen also serves as the Co-Convener of the Reinventing Japan Research Focus Group (2015-2016), and has formerly served as the Co-Convener of the American Indian and Indigenous Collective (2013-2015) Research Focus Group, both housed in UCSB’s Interdisciplinary Humanities Center.
+At UCSB, lewallen has served as the Co-Convener of the Reinventing Japan Research Focus Group (2015-2016), and the Co-Convener of the American Indian and Indigenous Collective (2013-2015) Research Focus Group, both housed in UCSB’s Interdisciplinary Humanities Center.

 - 2014 Beyond Ainu Studies: Changing Academic and Public Perspectives.
 Co-editor with Mark Hudson and Mark Watson.
 Honolulu: University of Hawai’i Press.